 (Not everyone can be the PM – very, very hard at “work” overseas in 2014.
 Some had said that there is nothing wrong for a leader to take a break.
 Well, that is correct but not when the country is seeing one of the worst floods around.
 The big mamma still on holiday, its so seems – no one had seen her wading through the high water in downtown Kota Bahru.
 Image source)

-(All Whites!
-At first, we thought it was a new way of delivering new vehicles to their customers – some beautifully modified told us it was not.
-By the way, 3 Idiots are seen at the top – putting themselves and other road users at great danger)
+(All whites Livinas on the highway!
+At first, we thought it was a new way of delivering new vehicles to their customers – some beautifully modified told us it was not but putting themselves and other road users in great danger)

 (The start of our journey on the trains, the old train station – Image source: http://spwise.wordpress.com)